redfieldchristabel/laravel-dockerize/README.md

      - ./docker/php/php.ini:/usr/local/etc/php/conf.d/custom.ini
    ```

-**Note**: Avoid modifying the image’s default entrypoint unless necessary, as `docker-entrypoint-cli.sh` and `docker-entrypoint-fpm.sh` handle Laravel’s environment setup (e.g., permissions, FPM startup).
+**Note**: Avoid modifying the image’s default entrypoint unless necessary, as `docker-entrypoint-cli.sh` and `docker-entrypoint-fpm.sh` handle Laravel’s environment setup (e.g., permissions, FPM startup, `composer install`).

 ### Production Deployment

 *This section will be updated with a production* `docker-compose.yml` *example and best practices for deploying Laravel applications using these images.
 For now, consider the following:*

 - Use `fpm` or `fpm-alpine` variants for production with a web server like Nginx.
-- Copy your application code into the image using a `Dockerfile` for immutable builds.
+- Copy your application code into the image using a `Dockerfile` for immutable builds, including only `/var/www/vendor` for dependencies.
 - Optimize images by removing development tools and minimizing layers.
 - Stay tuned for a complete production example.